Here are four of the key trends dominating the convenience sector in 2019 and beyond:

 There is an expectation from shoppers that action is taken.
 As shoppers work towards eliminating their plastic footprint, they will be driven to stores that allow them to buy the products they desire with minimal plastic packaging.

 Health is a megatrend currently gripping the FMCG industry.
 Although not a new trend, this subject is constantly evolving.
 Consumers are more mindful of their health than ever and are making healthier food choices.
 The Healthier Eating Report 2019 indicates that 73% of consumers do at least 1-2 hours of exercise a week, 47% of consumers are trying to reduce their fat intake and 30% are looking to cut down on sugar.

 Adapting to the key shopper trends surrounding health is key to maximising growth for grocery retailers.
 The threat from foodservice operators is real, but retailers are in a great starting position to capitalise on the opportunity that health offers.

 UK consumers believe supermarkets have the best range of healthier options.
 There is 67% net agreement that there are satisfactory healthier eating options in supermarkets, over three times higher than branded pubs and restaurants and over 5 times the satisfaction levels of convenience stores.

-The HIM UK Convenience Market Report 2019 indicates that, in 2019, 82% of baskets contained no own label products.
-This means that in 2019, 18% of shoppers bought an own label product, down from 22% last year.
+The UK Convenience Market Report 2019 indicates that, in 2019, 82% of baskets contained no own-label products.
+This means that in 2019, 18% of shoppers bought an own-label product, down from 22% last year.